anejolov/WinDeckHelper/README.md

 ## Potential Issues
 - Windows Defender defines WinDeckHelper as a virus.
 Please disable Defender if possible.
+- Custom Resolution Utility is disabled for OLED, because I have no cru profile for OLED version
 - If "Custom Resolution Utility" window does not disappear:
   - Please click on "import" button, select "cru-steamdeck.bin" file from "Downloads" folder and click "OK"
 - If "EqualizerAPO" window does not disappear: